 You may request an Informed Consent Template from Pearl IRB to create a consent document.
-Note that all consent documents must contain all of the required and all additional appropriate elements of informed consent disclosure.
+These may be found on Mentor.
+Note that all consent documents must contain all the required and all additional appropriate elements of informed consent disclosure.
 Below is a brief listing of the basic items to be included in the informed consent form (ICF).
 Also see "How do I document consent?" below.